 For your brother was dead and has come back to life!
 He was lost, but now he is found!”
 Luke 15:32

-Many of us are familiar with the story of the prodigal son.
+Many of us are familiar with the story of the prodigal son in Luke 15.
 A young man demands his inheritance from his father so he can go and party it up in a far-off land.
 After spending all the money, he is forced to find work.
 He goes to work for a local pig farmer, and one day as he is feeding the pigs, he realizes that the animals eat better than him.
 So, he decides to go home, beg for his father’s forgiveness, and, hopefully, be allowed to become a servant.

 We know the father comes running when he sees his son (an incredibly undignified thing for a man to do at the time).
 He puts his finest robe and a ring on his son and calls for the fatted calf to be killed.
 It was time to celebrate!
 What once was lost was now found.